icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 [^1]

 ##Summary
-A multi-cylinder and other instruments measure natural icing conditions in flight.
+A multicylinder and other instruments measure natural icing conditions in flight.

+##Key points

+1. The accuracy of multicylinder instruments used to determine liquid water content and median water drop size is assessed.
+2. An icing intensity index as related to the ice growth rate on a 3 inch diameter cylinder is detailed.
+3. Results from the methods of Tribus & Tessman and Langmuir & Blodgett agree well for cylinder analysis.
+4. "Tentative" values for icing design conditions were determined.
+5. An effect of distance on icing conditions is noted.

 ##Abstract